EGO-Tech/starbase-ships/stocker/README.md

 **NOTE:** There is very limited coverage of range finders for the crash avoidance system. **Use at your own risk!**

+### Resetting Navigation

+If ISAN or NavGrid is not working, it can be reset using the `Reset ISAN` button.
+Press once to take ISAN offline, then press again to reset.

+For v1.0.2 and below, do this by using your universal tool on the ISAN panel on the pilot console and clearing the value of the `_` field.
+The first time will show ISAN as offline, repeat clearing the value again to reset ISAN and NavGrid.

 ### Mining

 To approach an asteroid, point the center range finder at an asteroid and activate `Approach`.
 Once in range (optimum range is 10 to 14m on `Distance`), activate `Mining Lasers` to turn on the mining lasers.